JuliaReach/Project-Ideas/README.md

 - Implement `GLGM06` (zonotopes) on the GPU.
 The variations with and without order reduction should be considered.

-- Implement the `BOX` algorithm (box overapproximation but without wrapping) on the GPU.
-Distribute computations using the property that the reach-set at index k can be found directly by diagonalizing the state transition matrix Phi^k, each processor computing an independent sub-sequence [X0, X1, ..., Xk1], [Xk2, ...].
+- Implement the `BOX` algorithm (propagation of boxes, without wrapping effect) on the GPU.
+Distributed computations may use the property that the reach-set at index k can be found directly by diagonalizing the state transition matrix Phi^k, each processor computing an independent sub-sequence [X0, X1, ..., Xk1], [Xk2, ...].

 - Example benchmark problems are: